iastro-pt/python-for-astronomers/scripting.md

     for i in range(int(1e9)):
         print i, '/', '1e9

-First of all, this is can be better by just printing every 1000 element, but your terminal is now filled with text that you really don't care about.
+This can be better by just printing every 1000 element, but your terminal is now filled with text that you really don't care about at the end.

 Here is how to use `progressbar` written in `test3.py`